-Yes we have a mobile service that covers the greater Wellington, Hutt, Kapiti and Horowhenua regions.
-We can help you via email, phone and fax for the rest of the country, and overseas.
-Before a mobile visit, we would have an initial phone or email discussion.
+Yes, we have a mobile service that covers the greater Wellington, Hutt, Kapiti and Horowhenua regions.
+We can help you via email and phone for the rest of the country, and overseas.
+Before a mobile visit, we would have an initial phone or email discussion with you.

 I need to act quickly or am not available to see you, can you still help me?

-Yes we can help you 7 days a week via email, fax and telephone and face to face.
+Yes we can help you 7-days a week via email, telephone and face-to-face.
 You can contact us on 0800 000 518 to see how we can help you.
 We love outside the square situations too!

 We live overseas and want to buy property in New Zealand, can you help?

 We sure can.
 We can help you through the entire process of finding a home, getting finance and then purchasing your new home.
 We can put you in touch with other professionals, such as lawyers, that can help you to buy your new home.